Noise Correlations as a Resource in Pauli-Twirled Circuits: Introduction

 While RC is well understood in the absence of noise correlations, important questions remain about its efficacy in the more realistic case of correlated noise.
 In particular, RC has been shown to suppress temporal correlations through a mechanism akin to randomized dynamical decoupling \cite{winickConceptsConditionsError2022}.
 However, the cause and consequences of the residual correlations that survive RC are largely unexplored.

 In this paper, we build upon a recently introduced analytical framework \cite{brillant_randomized_2025} to further the understanding of RC and correlated noise.
 We study the circuit fidelity of Pauli-twirled Clifford circuits subject to classical, Gaussian non-Markovian noise (also possibly spatially-correlated) and derive tight bounds using a generalized cumulant expansion.
 Surprisingly, after twirling the noise, the lower bound on the circuit fidelity of any given Clifford circuit with fixed single gate error rate, corresponds to the limit of Markovian noise with no spatial correlations.
 On the other hand, the upper bound is given by the opposite limit of noise maximally correlated in space and time.
 This implies that noise correlations can be seen as a resource in RC circuits (see Fig.~\ref{fig:cartoon_twirl_vs_untwirl}).
+We note that correlation-enhanced performance has been observed in related settings for variational algorithms \cite{kattemolleAbilityErrorCorrelations2023}.
+Our work extends this picture by establishing rigorously and non-perturbatively that correlations are strictly beneficial in Pauli-twirled circuits for a broad class of Gaussian noise models.

 While RC is often beneficial, suppressing coherent error buildup can also remove potentially beneficial destructive interference.
 Nevertheless, even when it is unclear whether RC will improve the fidelity of a given circuit, it remains useful.
 We observe that RC reduces circuit-to-circuit variations in fidelity, making the impact of the noise far more predictable.
 In contrast, predicting the effect of the original noise on a circuit is generally much more difficult.